 Following the 2010 campaign, the team was officially re-branded as Sporting Kansas City at a major announcement that featured the unveiling of the team’s highest profile signing in 2010, Mexican icon Omar Bravo.

-2011 marked the most significant change in the club’s history as Sporting Park was completed, giving Sporting Kansas City their first true home for players and fans alike.
+2011 marked the most significant change in the club’s history as Children's Mercy Park was completed, giving Sporting Kansas City their first true home for players and fans alike.
 In addition to the Designated Player signing of Bravo in the offseason, the club also brought in new faces from the market abroad who became key contributors such as Aurelien Collin and Julio Cesar.
-A ten-match road trip to start the season put Sporting Kansas City behind the eight ball in the Eastern Conference standings, but the opening of Sporting Park brought about a dramatic turnaround that saw the club climb all the way to the top of the conference by the time the regular season had concluded.
+A ten-match road trip to start the season put Sporting Kansas City behind the eight ball in the Eastern Conference standings, but the opening of Children's Mercy Park brought about a dramatic turnaround that saw the club climb all the way to the top of the conference by the time the regular season had concluded.
 Matt Besler was recognized as an MLS All-Star for the first time in his career, while forward C.J.
 Sapong took the League by storm, scoring five goals and contributing five assists on his way to being named 2011 MLS Rookie of the Year.

 As the top seed in the Eastern Conference for the MLS Cup Playoffs, Sporting advanced past the defending MLS Cup champion Colorado Rapids before falling 2-0 at home to the Houston Dynamo.